 Escrito por: Jeffrey Morgenthaler

-Method: Stir all ingredients with ice and strain into large double rocks glass with a block of ice.
+Method: SHAKE all ingredients with ice and fine strain into chilled glass.

 15 ml / ½oz Freshly squeezed pink grapefruit juice